 Seeing your dog so scared is an awful feeling, and it’s even worse when you don’t know how to help him.

-Lots of dogs get super stressed out and are afraid of thunder, but why do they get so scared?
-And how can you help your dog?
+Lots of dogs get super stressed out and are afraid of loud noises, but why are dogs scared of thunder?
+And how can you help your pet?

-To find out why dogs are so scared of thunder and to give you tips on how to help your dog, The Dodo spoke to Dr. Stephanie Austin, a veterinarian at Bond Vet.
+To find out why and to give you tips on how to help your dog, we spoke to Dr. Stephanie Austin, a veterinarian at Bond Vet.
 (So next time it storms, you and your pup will know how to relax.)

 Lots of dogs are scared of thunder simply because they don’t know what that loud noise is.